Moruya Riverside Park and Reserves Plan of Management and Master Plan

 Project: Continued development of draft Riverside Park and Reserves Landscape Plan of Management and Master Plan.
 These strategic plans will identify the important features and attributes of the land, including how it is used and managed at the current time and how it may be developed into the future.

-Timeframe: Recommencing 21 July 2025 and planning to have a draft POM ready to seek Minister's consent by October 2025
+Timeframe: Recommencing 21 July 2025 with the aim of having a draft Plan of Management ready to seek Minister's consent by October 2025.

 Status: In progress